-The paper is organized as follows.
 In Section \ref{Background}, we review some background material on finite type invariants, Milnor invariants, trivalent diagrams, and configuration space integrals.
 In Section \ref{Examples}, we express the simplest few Milnor invariants in terms of configuration space integrals.
 This illustrates the main result of this paper.
 It also shows that the formulas become quite complicated even for type 3 Milnor invariants of 4-component links.
 In Section \ref{Results}, we state and prove the main result of this paper, Theorem \ref{FiltrationIsomorphisms}.
-This involves defining filtrations on spaces of diagrams and on spaces of finite type link homotopy invariants.
-Finally, in Section \ref{Cohomology}, we consider spaces of link maps of 1-manifolds in $\R^d$, $d\geq 4$, and observe that the graph cocycles which yield Milnor invariants in the case $d=3$ yield nontrivial cohomology classes in these spaces.
-This uses our previous work in \cite{KMV}.
+This involves filtrations on spaces of diagrams and on spaces of finite type invariants of homotopy string links, as well as the shuffle product.
+Finally, in Section \ref{Cohomology}, we consider spaces of link maps of 1-manifolds in $\R^d$, $d\geq 4$, and deduce that the graph cocycles which yield Milnor invariants in the case $d=3$ yield nontrivial cohomology classes in these spaces.